-The RT2855ALGQW/ RT2855BLGQW, use latch-off mode OVP and UVP.
-When the protection function is triggered the IC will shut down.
+The RT2859ALGQW/ RT2859BLGQW, uses latch-off mode OVP and UVP.
+When the protection function is triggered, the IC will shut down.
 The IC stops switching, leaving both switches open, and is latched off.
 To restart operation, toggle EN or power the IC off and then on again.

-Input Under-voltage Lock-out
+Input Under-Voltage Lockout

-In addition to the enable function, the RT2855A/B feature an under-voltage lock-out (UVLO) function that monitors the internal linear regulator output (VREG5).
+In addition to the enable function, the RT2859A/B feature an under-voltage lockout (UVLO) function that monitors the internal linear regulator output (VREG5).
 To prevent operation without fully-enhanced internal MOSFET switches, this function inhibits switching when VREG5 drops below the UVLO-falling threshold.
 The IC resumes switching when VREG5 exceeds the UVLO-rising threshold.

-Shut-down, Start-up and Enable (EN)
+Shut-Down, Start-Up and Enable (EN)

 The enable input (EN) has a logic-low level of 0.4V.
-When V{EN} is below this level the IC enters shutdown mode and supply current drops to less than 10μ A. When V{EN} exceeds its logic-high level of 2V the IC is fully operational.
+When VEN is below this level the IC enters shutdown mode and supply current drops to less than $10\mu A$ .
+When $V{EN}$ exceeds its logic-high level of 2V the IC is fully operational.